pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     forward

+Over inside your Turtle's Tab or Window, you can see it drew a Line of 11 Squares for you.

+Why 11 and not 10?
+Well, I'm not sure about that.
+You're meeting with us here in our early days.
+We're still figuring out what Turtling Well means

-You can even type out the full Python yourself if you want:
+You can type out the full Python yourself if you want:

     import turtling
     t = turtling.Turtle()
     t.forward(100)

 Note: We define 'import turtling'.
-They define 'import turtle'
+The people at Python·Org define only 'import turtle'

 ### Draw a Triangle